Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 Bishop Herbert Poore presented plans to move the cathedral at Old Sarum to a new site nearer the river to be called New Sarum, or now Salisbury.
 Richard I approved the plan.

 A new site 2 miles from the original site at Old Sarum was chosen for the new Salisbury Cathedral.
 For a cathedral the construction work was completed in a very short time and the building was consecrated in 1258 only 38 years later.

 The Lady Chapel of Salisbury Cathedral appears to be the starting point of the construction of the new cathedral.
 Work continued until 1225.

 Work on the Choir at Salisbury Cathedral started in 1225 and lasted until 1237.

-Construction of the major transept and nave of Salisbury Cathedral started in 1237 and lasted until 1258.
+Construction of the major transept and nave of Salisbury Cathedral was started in 1237 and lasted until 1258.
 Salisbury Cathedral has a smaller choir transept.

 Work on the excellent West Front of Salisbury Cathedral began around 1258 and took until 1266.

-The Chapter-house at Salisbury Cathedral was begun in 1275.
+Construction of the Chapter-house at Salisbury Cathedral was begun in 1275.

 The tower and spire of Salisbury Cathedral were constructed between 1334 and 1380.
 The spire at 404ft was the tallest stone spire built in the Medieval era.